 The Alternative to a Settlement Offer: A Personal Injury Claim in Florida

-Drivers who have filed a claim with their insurance provider will likely get a settlement offer by the insurance company.
-This settlement offer may be far less than what the injured party needs to recover in order to be made whole or the closest thing to it.
-The terms of the offer, however, are designed to make it seem like the driver is actually getting a good deal.
+Drivers who have filed a claim with their insurance provider will likely get a settlement offer from the insurance company.
+This settlement offer may be far less than what the injured party needs to recover to be made whole or the closest thing to it.
+The terms of the offer, however, are designed to make it seem like the driver is getting a good deal.

 Many injured parties take the settlement offer because they are desperate and need the money immediately.
 Many of them only realize months later how little they received in light of the true extent and nature of their injuries.

 If you have been injured in an auto accident, you do not have to accept the settlement offer.
 You can hire a lawyer and, if in your best interests, you can file a personal injury claim.
 Through a personal injury claim in civil court, you have more flexibility, and your attorney has more tools they can use to negotiate a settlement in your favor or opt to go to trial to get you the best possible settlement.

 Contact an Auto Accident Attorney in Florida Today

 At Asbury Law, we know you are dealing with a lot right now.
 Auto accidents, even when the property damage and bodily injury are not severe, take a toll on a person.
 It is a hassle to deal with insurance companies, especially when the auto insurance adjusters are intimidating.
 Our auto accident lawyer will do all the work for you, so you can worry about your recovery and not worry about if you are going to get the compensation you deserve.
 Contact our office today at 904.203.8776 to schedule a free Initial Consultation (up to 30 minutes) and learn more about how we can help you.